akornfellner/korncrypt/README.md

 korncrypt decrypt [FLAGS] -k <keyfile> <path_to_file>
 ```

-With the flag `-b` the original file will be removed after decryption.
+With the flag `-d` the original file will be removed after decryption.

 You can use a password instead of a key file by using the flag `-p` and providing the password as an argument.